theisof/coop-trolley/README.md

 ## Styleguide

-Coop has two primary web application types - SPA and CMS solutions - which need two separate strategies.
+Coop has two primary web application types - SPA and CMS solutions - which is described further below.

 ### General notes
-- Use React for advanced JavaScript views
+- React for advanced JavaScript views
-- No jQuery *(Todo: remove jQuery)*
+- No jQuery
-- Use ES6/7 when writing JavaScript (Babel)
+- ES6/7 when writing JavaScript (Babel)
-- Use BEM syntax for CSS class names
+- BEM syntax for CSS class names
-- Use SCSS for compiling CSS
+- SCSS for compiling CSS

 ### Single Page App (SPA)